awelters/ZendSkeletonApplication/README.md

 Introduction
 ------------
-This is a application using the ZF2 MVC layer and module systems.
+This is an application using the ZF2 MVC layer and module systems.
 This application is meant to be used as a starting place for those looking to progress past the ZendSkeletonApplication.
 It is an update to the original ZendSkeletonApplication, but with improvements and additional examples.